garrandall/popular-music-data/tracks/real-wild-child-ivan.md

 Gonna tell my friends
 Gonna tell them all
 That I'm a wild one (wild, wild child)
-Ooh yeah, I'm a wild one (wild, wild child)
+Oh yeah, I'm a wild one (wild, wild child)

 Well I'm a real wild one